benting180/algotrading/README.md

 Cross-exchange market making
 Also referred to as liquidity mirroring or exchange remarketing, this strategy allows you to make a market (creates buy and sell orders) on the maker exchange, while hedging any filled trades on a second, taker exchange.
 The strategy attempts places maker orders at spreads that are wider than taker orders by a spread equal to min_profitability. (copied from hummingbot)

+OKX as marker exchange, kucoin as taker exchange, to implement cross-exchange market making.

 # Potential improvement

 ## Software Engineering